 The B.C.
 Government has prepared the following guidance and planning documents to assist local governments, land use mangers and approving officers in developing land use management plans and making subdivision approval decisions in flood hazard areas.

-NEW! - The Flood Hazard Area Land Use Management Guidelines amendment incorporates sea level rise into the determination of building setbacks and flood construction levels in coastal areas.
+The Flood Hazard Area Land Use Management Guidelines amendment incorporates sea level rise into the determination of building setbacks and flood construction levels in coastal areas.
 The effective date for the guidelines is January 1, 2018.

 Below are some supporting documents that were used to form the basis of the sea level rise amendment: